SCHJonathan/SCA-gRPC/README.md

 ## Adventure Started

 ### 0. What is the RPC and why is it so important?

-(Is it better than RESTful APIs?)
+One of the questions you might ask is why do we even consider using RPC rather than API for the communication between processes or services because API also allow connect different services with different programming languages and dependencies with uniform and lightweight(maybe) proctol.

 Let's first read the definition of RPC from wikipedia.